 apache ALL = (root) NOPASSWD: /usr/bin/fail2ban-client

-This policy tells sudo to allow fail2ban-client without asking a password.
+This policy tells sudo to allow fail2ban-client without asking for a password.

 The last step is configuring the mod_evasive.
 The mod_evasive.conf file is almost self-explained.
 Configure it to meet your needs, just add the following line: